• Home

 +view moreview less

-Aluminium Cable Tray Price List
+Wholesale Aluminium Cable Tray Price List

 Aluminum cable trays are essential components in electrical installations, offering lightweight and corrosion-resistant solutions for cable management.
 The pricing of these trays varies based on factors such as type, size, material thickness, and manufacturer.
 Below is an overview of common types and their approximate price ranges:

-Types of Aluminum Cable Trays:
+Types of Aluminum Cable Trays

 • Ladder Type: Features two longitudinal side rails connected by rungs, suitable for heavy-duty applications.